leeederek/RIP-Stripe/README.md

 Most of this information is mandated by the US Government for US-issued stablecoins as part of the recently passed GENIUS Act and making this information available and actionable for merchants is a key differentiator of RIPStripe that does not exist on the market today.

 ### 4. LayerZero OFTs for a chain-abstracted experience
-LayerZero OFT Adapters are used to burn and mint tokens from other chains before initiating swaps with the Orbital stablecoin AMM pool as Orbital's smart contracts themselves reside on Arbitrum for its low transaction costs (<$0.01) and fast blocktimes (250ms).
+LayerZero OFT Adapters are used to burn and mint tokens from other chains before initiating swaps with the Orbital stablecoin AMM pool as Orbital's smart contracts themselves reside on Ethereum Sepolia

 ## Motivation
 Stablecoins are the future of global finance and capitalizing on this momentum with trustless solutions is critical to ensuring we don't build new centralized systems that are extractive and closed.
 Today, Stripe charges merchants large fees for processing payments.
 With the advent of blockchain technology, we can democratize access to payments infrastructure while making them cheaper and more efficient too for a more globally connected, collaborative economy.